 d)whether the paying party is legally represented in the proceedings,

 e)any steps taken by the applicant to avoid all or part of the proceedings, whether by proposing or considering mediation or otherwise,

 f)the applicant’s conduct in relation to the proceedings,

 g)any amount owed by the applicant to the paying party in respect of costs in the proceedings or other proceedings to which both the applicant and the paying party are or were party, and

 h)the effect of the order or variation on the paying party.

 **AM v SS 2013 EWHC 4380 (Fam)

-Get Expert AdviceYou can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Get Expert AdviceYou can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.